Phil-T1/rpi-setup/README.md

 *****************
-ncdu - For disk space analysis. python3 - For coding. nano syntax highlighting - For coding. ufw - For firewall.
+ncdu - For disk space analysis. python3 - For coding. micro - For editing code and text. ufw - For firewall.
 MariaDB - For creating databases.